bluescarni/heyoka/doc/install.rst

-  which provides support for arbitrary-precision integrations on all platforms, and for quadruple-precision integrations on platforms supporting the non-standard ``__float128`` type. heyoka requires an mp++ installation with support for Boost.serialization (see the :ref:`mp++ installation instructions <mppp:installation>`).
+  which provides support for arbitrary-precision integrations on all platforms, and for quadruple-precision integrations on platforms supporting the non-standard ``__float128`` type. heyoka requires an mp++ installation with support for Boost.serialization and for the {fmt} library
+  (see the :ref:`mp++ installation instructions <mppp:installation>`).
   The minimum required version of mp++ is 0.27;
 * the `SLEEF <https://sleef.org/>`__ vectorized math library (improves the performance